 - Stoves are messy; depending on the fuel, they can be sooty and easy to spill

 - The base is narrow and unbalanced – need a stand, hard to set the pot on the stove

 - They can be unsafe – easy to spill fuel and fire

 Solid Fuel Stoves

 Hikers refer to solid fuel backpacking stoves as Esbit Stoves.
 Esbit tablets are the fuel cubes that you burn to boil water or cook your food.
 It takes about 8 minutes to boil two cups of water with a cube.

-You will need a stand or pot holder for the Esbit cube.
+You will need a stand or potholder for the Esbit cube.
 I have seen minimalist hikers dig a hole in the ground, place the cube in the hole, and put the pot on top.